robdodson/robdodson.github.com/source/_posts/2012-06-03-make-your-own-jquery-deferreds-and-promises.markdown

     console.log(message);
 });
 ```
 There are more cool things you can do with `Deferreds` I highly recommend you [spend some time with the documentation](http://api.jquery.com/category/deferred-object/) and trying out some of the other methods like `pipe` or `resolveWith`.
+Also as a side note [checkout this page](http://api.jquery.com/promise/) which shows how to extract a `promise` by type.
+It will actually let you do everything we've done in our animation example but with fewer lines of code.

 Let me know if this is helpful or if you have any questions.
 Till tomorrow! - Rob

 You should follow me on Twitter [here.](http://twitter.com/rob_dodson)